AWSome-Avengers/GMU-MSSC-Chatbot/README.md

 The primary challenge is to overcome the limitations of conventional AI chatbots by enhancing their capabilities through the integration of a Large Language Model (LLM) and Retrieval-Augmented Generation (RAG).
 This integration aims to address the following specific issues:

-* Limited Contextual Understanding
+1. Limited Contextual Understanding
-* Static Knowledge Base
+1. Static Knowledge Base
-* Handling Complex Queries
+1. Handling Complex Queries
-* Personalization Deficit
+1. Personalization Deficit
-* Scalability and Performance
+1. Scalability and Performance

 ## PROJECT GOALS
 The overall project goal is to develop an AI chatbot that effectively integrates a LLM with RAG using AWS services to:

-* Enhance contextual understanding and maintain coherence over longer conversation threads.
+1. Enhance contextual understanding and maintain coherence over longer conversation threads.
-* Dynamically retrieve and incorporate up-to-date information from external sources in real-time.
+1. Dynamically retrieve and incorporate up-to-date information from external sources in real-time.
-* Accurately understand and respond to complex, nuanced queries.
+1. Accurately understand and respond to complex, nuanced queries.
-* Offer personalized responses based on user interactions and preferences.
+1. Offer personalized responses based on user interactions and preferences.
-* Maintain high performance and scalability for handling concurrent interactions across various domains.
+1. Maintain high performance and scalability for handling concurrent interactions across various domains.

-## Scraping
+## SOLTUION

-### Running Manually

-#### Python Prerequisites

-1. Install the latest version of [Python 3](https://www.python.org/)
-1. Install the required python libraries with the command `pip install -r requirements.txt`
+1. The team created an [Amazon Kendra](https://aws.amazon.com/kendra/) index and used the [Web Crawler connector](https://docs.aws.amazon.com/kendra/latest/dg/data-source-v2-web-crawler.html) to index the [MSSC website](https://mssc.gmu.edu/) and all pages on gmu.edu linked from that website.
+2. Next, we deployed the [QnABot solution](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/solution-overview.html) from the [CloudFormation template](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/step-1-launch-the-stack.html).
+The chatbot was configured in collaboration with the MSSC partner as documented in our project report.
+3. Finally, we deployed the [Lex Web Interface](https://github.com/aws-samples/aws-lex-web-ui) from another CloudFormation template.